-ZSH vs Bash – Which is Better?
+ZSH vs Bash – Which Shell is better?

-Overview of Zsh
+Overview of Zsh on Linux

 Overview of Bash

-Bash is a Unix shell that is stable, reliable, and powerful.
+Bash (Bourne again Shell) is a Unix shell that is stable, reliable, and powerful.
 It has a long history of being the default shell for many Unix systems.
 Bash is the most popular shell for Linux and Mac OS X systems.
 It has a wide range of features that make it a great choice for users.
 Some of the key features of Bash include spelling correction, interactive completion, customizing, configuration, performance, security, compatibility, command syntax, aliases, history, execution time, error handling, automation, extensibility, tab completion, complex commands, help system, debugging, remote connections, virtualization, globbing, aliases, cursors, multiplexing, history expansion, globbing, path expansion, extended globbing, autosuggestions, precision completion, plugins, custom prompts, path expansion, pathname expansion, automatic cd, and variables.

 Zsh vs Bash